What's new for tax year 2020

 Minor child's return and signature.
 If your child must file a tax return, you may sign the child's name as their legal agent.
 Sign the child's name and then write “By (your signature), parent (or legal guardian) for minor child."

 Additional exemption credits.
-Additional exemption credits for severely disabled taxpayers and for filing status are available.
-For more information, see “Exemption credit” in Publication OR-17.
+Additional exemption credits for severely disabled taxpayers and for disabled children aren't available for taxpayers whose AGI is more than $100,000, regardless of filing status.
+For more information, see “Exemption credit" in Publication OR-17.

 Oregon tax credits.
 Most Oregon tax credits are limited to your tax liability.
 However, report the full amount of each credit on Schedule OR-ASC or OR-ASC-NP, even if you can't use all of the credit this year.
 Some credits allow a carryforward of any unused amount.
 When you prepare this year's return, refer to last year's Schedule OR-ASC or OR-ASC-NP to see if you have any unused credit to carry forward.
 See “Carryforward credits" in Publication OR-17 to find out which credits you can carry forward to future years.